maigesPack: A Computational Environment for Microarray Data Analysis: maigesPack organization

 R is a very rich environment for scientific data organization, analysis and reporting.
-The structure of the packaging system makes it easy for a scientist to organize data into classes and their methods to operate on them.
+Its packaging system structure makes it easy for a scientist to organize data into classes and their methods to operate on them.
 A packaging system is also available to mitigate the creation of new packages.
 It creates the directory structure for a new package and also some default files.

-The package presented in this section, \proglang{maigesPack}, is an example of a package created using this system.
+The package presented in this section, \texttt{maigesPack}, is an example of a package created using this system.
 Figure~\ref{funcoes} presents the main object classes and methods that were implemented in this package.
-The figure shows an oriented and acyclic graph where the gray rectangles represent object classes, gray octagons represent graphical or textual outputs (like figures, colormaps, HTML or text files, and so on) and the edges represent computational methods that act over the initial objects giving raise to new objects that they point to.
+The figure shows an oriented and acyclic graph where gray rectangles represent object classes, gray octagons represent graphical or textual outputs (like figures, colormaps, HTML or text files, and so on) and edges represent computational methods that act over the initial objects giving raise to new objects that they point to.
 The rectangular blocks in dashed lines (with different colors) present different modules grouping several specific types of data analysis methods, like differential gene expression search, classification methods, gene set expression analysis and relevance networks.

-Practically, the graph presents the statistical and mathematical methods that are implemented so far and that can be used to analyze microarray data.
-The class \code{maiges} is the main class of the environment, that is, all data analysis methods act over objects from this class.
+Practically, the graph present statistical and mathematical methods implemented so far that can be used to analyze microarray data.
+The class \texttt{"maiges"} is a central environment class, that is, all data analysis methods acts over objects from this class.
 Each edge represents one or more computational methods used for a specific data analysis process.
-It is important to notice that the use of these computational methods involves the specification of several parameters, what may not be a trivial task.
-This design of computational classes and methods confer modularity to the data analysis process, making the parameters specification a simpler task, since each procedure is represented by a well defined sequence of methods in a single way.
-Furthermore, this feature provides an easy way to extending the computational environment, since new methods can be implemented in new analysis modules.
+It is important to notice that the use of these computational methods involves specification of several parameters, what may not be a trivial task.
+This design of computational classes and methods confer modularity to data analysis process, making the specification of some parameters a simpler task, since each procedure is represented by a well defined sequence of methods in a single way.
+Furthermore, this feature provides an easy way to extending computational environment, since new methods can be implemented in new analysis modules.